Converting a Sole Proprietorship to a Private Limited Company

 Sole Proprietorship vs. Private Limited Company

 For all these various reasons, converting your Sole Proprietorship or Limited Liability Partnership into a Private limited Singapore company is often a wise decision.
-Such changes can help you to expand your business, have better access to financing, protect your assets, risk-manage your liabilities, enjoy corporate tax incentives, attract investors and recruit quality talent on board your team.

 These issues are important considerations at the forefront of concerns for business owners who want to convert from a Sole Proprietorship to a Private Limited company:

-When it comes to Sole Proprietorships, the owner and the business are one and the same under the law and in your dealings with the public.
-Even though you have the privilege of greater autonomy over the business and its operations, you are financially and legally responsible for all liability against the business, for instance for debts and in lawsuits.
+Separate Legal Entity | When it comes to Sole Proprietorships, the owner and the business are one and the same under the law and in your dealings with the public.
+Even though you have the privilege of greater autonomy over the business and its operations, you are financially and legally responsible for all liability against the business, for instance for debts and in lawsuits. | Private Limited Companies in Singapore enjoy the status of being a separate legal entity from their owners.
+This means that the company itself is considered a distinct legal entity in the eyes of the law and in all business transactions.
+As a result, the company, not the individual shareholders, assumes legal responsibility for its liabilities, debts, and legal obligations. |

-Private Limited companies pay corporate tax on their profits and dividends that the shareholders receive dividends are not taxed.
-Taxes are determined at your personal income tax rate
+Tax Benefits | Taxes are determined at your personal income tax rate | Private Limited companies pay corporate tax on their profits and dividends that the shareholders receive are not taxed. |

-Sole proprietorships often have limited funding-raising options, whether in terms of getting loans from financial institutions or in terms of equity fundraising from investors— which means your sources of working capital are limited to your own money and the rolling over of any profits you make from the business.
+Limited Capital | Sole proprietorships often have limited funding-raising options, whether in terms of getting loans from financial institutions or in terms of equity fundraising from investors— which means your sources of working capital are limited to your own money and the rolling over of any profits you make from the business. | Private Limited Companies in Singapore typically have more diverse funding-raising options compared to sole proprietorships.
+These entities can access capital through various avenues, including obtaining loans from financial institutions, issuing equity to investors, and leveraging alternative financing mechanisms such as venture capital or angel investments.
+The ability to raise funds through equity offerings allows Private Limited Companies to expand their working capital beyond personal resources and accumulated profits. |

-A sole proprietorship’s legal existence is contingent on your existence, therefore your retirement or demise will automatically mean the cessation of your business, therefore, your family members and friends who are interested in continuing the business will not be able to do so without the administrative hassle of incorporating the business— which is not the case for a Private Limited company
+Perpetual Succession | A sole proprietorship’s legal existence is contingent on your existence, therefore your retirement or demise will automatically mean the cessation of your business, therefore, your family members and friends who are interested in continuing the business will not be able to do so without the administrative hassle of incorporating the business. | The legal existence of a Private Limited Company is independent of its shareholders, meaning that the company can continue its operations seamlessly even in the event of changes in ownership, such as the retirement, demise, or transfer of shares among shareholders.
+This continuity ensures that the business remains stable and unaffected by the personal circumstances of its shareholders. |

 For LLPs, you enjoy a separate legal identity and its ensuing benefits, however, there are still other disincentives:

-Converting a Sole Proprietorship/LLP into a Private Limited company
+Converting a Sole Proprietorship/LLP into a Private Limited Company

 - First, you will have to incorporate a new Private Limited company, indicating that the company is to take over the business of the sole proprietorship/LLP, as well as the effective transition date.